Fear Tuesday the 13th? Learn Spanish Instead!

 The Medieval Origins of the Curse!

-The superstition surrounding Friday the 13th may have a historical starting point: October 13, 1307.
+The superstition around 13 has deep roots.
+One often-cited origin: October 13, 1307.
 On this fateful Friday, King Philip IV of France ordered the mass arrest of the Knights Templar, accusing them of heresy.
 Many were tortured, executed, or burned at the stake.

 Medieval Telenovela: ¨Bills You Don’t Wanna Pay”

-Well, King Philip and Pope Clement V owed some serious cash to the Templars, so killing them off was the medieval equivalent of just “forgetting” to pay your credit card bill—except instead of fees, it was torture and execution.
-It makes the late fee seem a bit more manageable, right?
+King Philip and Pope Clement V owed serious cash to the Templars.
+Killing them off?
+The medieval version of just “forgetting” to pay your credit card—except instead of fees, it was torture and execution.
+Makes a late fee seem kinda manageable, right?

 Bad Luck Forever